microsoft/ai-edu/0-EnglishVersion/README.md

 1. Feedback

-    If you have any feedback of the courses, please create an issue and write your feedback in the GitHub [Issues](https://github.com/microsoft/ai-edu/issues) module.
+    If you have any feedback for the courses, please create an issue and write your feedback in the GitHub [Issues](https://github.com/microsoft/ai-edu/issues) module.
 We will try our best to make the course better.

 2. Contribution

-    If you want to provide any valuable tutorial content to this module, please fork this repository to your own account, edit the content and submit a Pull Request, we will review and process it in time.
+    If you want to provide any valuable tutorial content to this module, please fork this repository to your own account, edit the content and submit a Pull Request.
+We will review and process it in time.

-    Welcome to contribute valuable content to this module.
+    You are welcome to contribute valuable content to this module.